johnathanetchart/plannerAPI/README.md

 creates a new phase for username optional body parameters are:
 {
-'date', //defaults to current time
+date, //defaults to current time
 }

     returns in the form of:
       {
-        "id", //phase's id
+        id, //phase's id
-        "date",
-        "user_id",
-        "name"
+        date,
+        user_id,
+        name
       }

 PUT
 /phases/:id
-updates the phase row in the database for the supplied phase id with req.body in the form of {
+updates the phase row in the database for the supplied phase id with req.body in the form:
+{
-newName, //OPTIONAL - new name newDate //OPTIONAL - new date
+newName, //OPTIONAL - new name newDate //OPTIONAL - new date //will count as success with no change if improper format }
+if newName or newDate are not present in body, it will return "No changed requested." returns updated phase on success
+{
+id,
+name,
+date
 }
-returns updated phase on success

 ### /mesocycles

-//TODO
+GET
+/mesocycles/:username/:mesocycleId
+Retrieves the specific mesocycle information for a designated mesocycleId returns mesocycle:
+{
+id,
+date,
+phase_id,
+user_id,
+}

+GET
+/mesocycles/:username
+Retrieves a list of mesocycles for the designated user. optional parameters are:
+{
+limit, //default value 100
+offset //default value 0
+}

+Returns a list of the user's mesocycles:
+[
+{
+id,
+date,
+phase_id,
+user_id,
+},
+...
+]

+POST
+/mesocycles/:username
+Creates a new mesocycle entry for the user.
+Parameters include:
+{
+date, //optional: defaults to current time phaseId, //REQUIRED userId, //optional but reduces database queries
+}

+Returns the created mesocycle:
+{
+id,
+date,
+phase_id,
+user_id,
+}

+PUT
+/mesocycles/:username/:mesocycleId
+Updates the mesocycle table row in the database for the supplied mesocycle id with req.body in the form:
+{
+newDate, //OPTIONAL - new date //will count as success with no change if improper format newPhaseId, newUserId,
+}
+if newDate, newPhaseId, and newUserId are not present in body, it will return "No changed requested." returns updated mesocycle on success:
+{
+id,
+date,
+phase_id,
+user_id,
+}

 ### /microcycles